 Tampa Wrongful Death – Call Today

-A wrongful death lawsuit in Florida must be filed within two years of the date of death.
-Because of this short time-frame, if the life of your loved one has been cut short due to negligence, it Is imperative you contact our office as soon as possible.
-Our Tampa attorneys understand the anguish and stress resulting from the unexpected death of family.
+You must file a wrongful death lawsuit in Florida within two years of the death.
+Because of this short deadline, contact our office as soon as possible.
+Our Tampa attorneys understand the anguish and stress resulting from the unexpected death of a family member.
 We will always strive to provide you with results-focused legal representation and recover the compensation your family deserves.

-If you have questions regarding a Tampa wrongful death case, our experienced team of professionals is available 24 hours a day, 7 days a week.
-We will provide a free case consultation, and you will pay no attorney fees or legal costs unless we succeed in obtaining a recovery for you.
+If you have questions regarding a Tampa wrongful death case, contact our experienced team of professionals 24 hours a day, seven days a week, at (813) 278-1032.
+We will provide a free case consultation, and you will pay no attorney fees or legal costs unless we obtain a recovery for you.